Amit8281/Movie-Recomender-System/README.md

 # Movie Recommender System End-to-End Project
 Welcome to the Movie Recommender System End-to-End Project!
-In this project, we will build a machine learning model that recommends movies to users based on their viewing history and preferences.
-We will use Python and several libraries such as Pandas, Scikit-learn, and Surprise to build and train our model.
+In this project, we will build a model that recommends movies to users based on their viewing history and preferences.

 # Installation
 To use the movie recommendation system, you will need to have Python 3 installed on your computer.
 You can download Python 3 from the official Python website.
 Additionally, you will need to install the following packages: